 One of our primary goals here at Arcade Dental in Pharr is to ensure that every patient is completely comfortable and at ease before and during their procedure.
 This is why we offer video games and other forms of entertainment to our patients—kids and adults.
 We also provide sedation for patients who are anxious about their procedure.

 It’s understandable for patients to be a little anxious about their procedure.
 At our Pharr dental office, we offer oral and nitrous sedation.
 The choice of either or neither is strictly up to the patient.
 These two choices are known as conscious sedation, which means the patient is not put to sleep while undergoing the procedure.
 What these sedation options do is relax the body and mind, so the patient will relax during the procedure and enable our dentist to perform the task as seamlessly as possible.

-Some patients prefer oral sedation because the nitrous sedation can make them a little nauseous, which we never want to happen.
-During and after the dental procedure, we want our patients feeling great.
+Some patients prefer oral sedation because nitrous sedation can make them a little nauseous, which we never want to happen.
+During and after the dental procedure, we want our patients to feel great.

 Patients who receive nitrous sedation and start to feel uncomfortable should inform the dental assistant or the dentist in order for us to fix the problem.

 The doctor and staff will evaluate the child’s status before discharging them.
-Children recover from effects of sedatives at different rates so parents should be prepared to remain at our office until the doctor has determined the child is stable and the after effects are minimal.
+Children recover from the effects of sedatives at different rates so parents should be prepared to remain at our office until the doctor has determined the child is stable and the after-effects are minimal.
 At discharge, the child may be drowsy, crying, or fussy.

 Which Procedures Need Sedation?